-Capital grants credited to the Comprehensive Income and Expenditure Statement, are reversed out of the General Fund in the Movement in Reserves Statement.
+Capital grants credited to the Comprehensive Income and Expenditure Statement (CIES), are reversed out of the General Fund in the Movement in Reserves Statement.
 Capital grants applied in the year are posted to the Capital Adjustment Account.
 Where the grant has yet to be used to finance capital expenditure, it is transferred to the Capital Grants and Contributions Unapplied Reserve.
-Amounts in the Capital Grants and Contributions Unapplied Reserve that are subsequently applied in future years will be transferred to the Capital Adjustment Account Account once they have been applied to fund capital expenditure.
+Amounts in the Capital Grants and Contributions Unapplied Reserve.
+Amounts in the Capital Grants and Contributions Unapplied Reserve that are subsequently applied in future years will be transferred to the Capital Adjustment Account.